adhaka-afk/CPP08/README.md

 ## Module Rules:

 - Use of STL: You are expected to use STL containers (e.g., vector, list, map) and algorithms (e.g., those defined in <algorithm> header) extensively.
-Failing to use STL, even if your code works, will result in a poor grade.
+Failing to use STL, even if your code works, results in a poor grade at 42.
 - Templates: Templates must be used wherever appropriate.
 Template definitions should be placed in header files, with optional implementation in .tpp files.
 - Testing: Comprehensive tests are crucial for each exercise to ensure correctness and robustness of your implementations.